mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 git clone https://github.com/mustafachyi/NordVPN-WireGuard-Config-Generator.git
 ```

-For Go, Rust, and Node.js versions, you can compile from source or use pre-compiled executables.
+For Go, Rust, Node.js, Ruby, and web versions, you can compile from source or use pre-compiled executables.

 ## Dependencies